Bachelor of Arts in Biology

 Students must maintain a 3.0 cumulative grade point average throughout the five years of the program and must pass ED 2051, Orientation to Teaching.
 Students who transfer ED 2051 from another college must pass the writing assessment section of ED 2051 at Mount Saint Mary College.

-Students in the 5-year master's program will be evaluated at the end of each semester.
+Students in the five-year master's program will be evaluated at the end of each semester.
 Students who do not meet the minimum 3.0 GPA requirement in any semester will be placed on probation.

 Both degrees will be awarded at the completion of the fifth year of the program.